YC-Liang/Recurrent-Macro-Action-Generator/README.md

 The `python` folder contains all scripts to run experiments.
 It is split into multiple subfolders each serving a different purpose.
 Note in the code we name MAGIC as the vanilla model, MAE as the encoder and RMAG as the RNN model.

-- ~~`alphabot/`: Scripts which are run on a real world robot to listen to control commands over WiFi~~ (You won't need this for the virtual experiments).
 - `mdespot_handcrafted/`: Scripts to run (Macro-)DESPOT using handcrafted actions/macro-actions on our tasks.
     - `evaluate.py`: to visualize the approach.
         - e.g. `python3 evaluate.py --task=LightDark --macro-length=4`